 Don’t forget to visit our SHOP for stickers to label coloured items at home, or to buy self-labelled colouring pencils, crayons etc. Make sure your child’s teacher labels all the coloured items in the classroom too to ensure your child is not bewildered and embarrassed by not knowing, say, which coloured pencil he is supposed to use to colour in some of his work.

-Although colour blindness is a condition which is obviously a Special Educational Need, the current stance of the English Government is that it may not fall within their definition of a Special Educational Need.
-However, this is the latest statement by the Secretary of State for Education (December 2014)
+Although colour blindness is a Special Educational Need, some schools might claim it may not fall within their definition of a Special Educational Need.
+However, the Secretary of State for Education (December 2014) stated

 “Schools and colleges must make reasonable adjustments where a child has an impairment or disability that affects their ability to take part in everyday activities.

 A child with colour blindness may be considered to have a special educational need, if it means they need additional support and resources from their school.”

 So it may be a fight between parents and schools as to whether or not your child is entitled to additional support and resources.